INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 Machine learner models are not driven by causal mechanisms.

 - For example people that go to the hospital die more than people who do not:
-    - Naive data analysis might conclude that hospitals are bad for the health
+    - Naive data analysis might conclude that hospitals are bad for health
     - The fallacy is that we are comparing different populations: people who go to the hospital typically have a worse baseline health than people who do not.